 That said, if you’re in the market for a new hair situation, keep reading to discover 15 ways to rock the rose gold balayage hair color trend, as well as a few facts to keep top of mind when considering the color.

 How to Pronounce: Rose Gold bah-lee-ahj

-Choosing a Shade: When selecting the right rose gold balayage for y-o-u, keep your skin’s undertones in mind.
-The warmer your skin, the golden you can go with your color.
+Choosing a Shade: When selecting the right rose gold balayage for you, keep your skin’s undertones in mind.
+The warmer your skin, the more golden you can go with your color.